pworth1971/layer-cake/README.md

 ### FASTTEXT

-Model: crawl-300d-2M-subword.bin
+Model in use: crawl-300d-2M-subword.bin

-Dimension: 300
+Architecture: FastText extends Word2Vec to consider subword information (character n-grams), allowing it to generate word embeddings for out-of-vocabulary words.

-Architecture: FastText is a shallow neural network embedding model developed by Facebook.
+FastText is a shallow neural network embedding model developed by Facebook.
 It builds on Word2Vec, but its key innovation is the use of subword information (i.e., it learns vectors for character n-grams in addition to full words).
 This allows FastText to handle rare words or misspellings more robustly than Word2Vec or GloVe.

 Training Data: The model referenced here is trained on Common Crawl with 2 million word vectors.
 FastText models are trained on text corpora that consist of billions of words from across the web.
+Trained on Common Crawl and Wikipedia using CBOW with position-weights, with character n-grams of length 5, a window of size 5, and 10 negatives.

 Training Objective: FastText uses the skip-gram model with negative sampling (like Word2Vec) but augments it by using subwords.
 This allows the model to predict not just individual words but subword representations.

+Salient Features: Produces 300-dimensional vectors, supports 157 languages, and is case-insensitive.

+Reference: Bojanowski, Piotr, et al. "Enriching Word Vectors with Subword Information."
+Transactions of the Association for Computational Linguistics 5 (2017): 135-146.

+Dimension: 300

 We use the crawl-300d-2M.vec set of fastText word embeddings which is 2 million word vectors (pre) trained on Common Crawl (600B tokens).
 These can be downloaded, along with other English variants, from https://fasttext.cc/docs/en/english-vectors.html, or directly from https://fasttext.cc/docs/en/crawl-vectors.html